kimdewinter/scop/README.md

 >TGFHRY: rotate object<br/>
 >IKJLUO: translate(move) camera<br/>

-And that's how you get this fabulous teapot!<br/>
+And that's how we end up with this fabulous teapot!<br/>
 ![](https://i.imgur.com/WN5WuW3.png)

 For more information you can read through the assignment PDF, included in the root of the repository.